bridgetownrb/bridgetown/bridgetown-website/src/_docs/resources.md

 ![Me, Myself, and I](/images/{{ resource.data.headshot }})
 ```
+{% endraw %}

 In this example, the [layout](/docs/layouts) of the resource is specified as `page`, the title is "About Me" (which will be used by the layout and related templates), and a headshot filename is given which can then inform the final URL of the image in the body of the content.

-You can save resources as files within your source tree, and you can also [generate resources programatically](/docs/external-apis) via a builder plugin—perhaps based on data from a headless CMS or other third-party APIs.
+You can save resources as files within your source tree, and you can also [generate resources programatically](/docs/plugins/external-apis) via a builder plugin—perhaps based on data from a headless CMS or other third-party APIs.

 {% toc %}